 Above UML snippet shows that the code follows the Single responsibility principle.
-The YouWinBanner is a class which extend the Entity abstract class, which means the class only has the responsibility of modifying the YouWinBanner object.
-For the benefit, it reduces the coupling between two classes.
-To be specific, by this way, the impact of code change will be reduced to other classes.
-Hence, the modification will be easy.
+The YouWinBanner is a class which extends the Entity abstract class, which means the class only has the responsibility of modifying the YouWinBanner object.
+As for the benefit, it reduces the coupling between two classes.
+To be specific, in this way, the impact of code change will be reduced to other classes.
+Hence, the modification will be much easier.

 Open-closed principle